thomasleveil/docker-jenkins-dsl-ready/README.md

 Usage
 -----

-    docker run -d -p 8080:8080 --name jenkins tomdesinto/jenkins-dsl-ready
+    docker run -d -p 8080:8080 tomdesinto/jenkins-dsl-ready

-Once the _SeedJob_ is done, you will see the new jobs that were defined by the DSL scripts found in the _SeedJob_ workspace _dsl_ directory.
+Once the _SeedJob_ is done, you will see the new jobs that were defined by the DSL scripts found in the _SeedJob_ workspace.

 Now you can edit the _SeedJob_ and make it fetch your DSL scripts from a SVN/git repository and make it create your other jobs.

+If you want to provide the DSL scripts from a remote repository use one of the following forms:

+    docker run -d -p 8080:8080 -e SEEDJOB_GIT=https://your.repo.git tomdesinto/jenkins-dsl-ready
+    docker run -d -p 8080:8080 -e SEEDJOB_SVN=svn://your.repo tomdesinto/jenkins-dsl-ready

 ### Using Docker within jobs